 Its resolution wondered how such a practice might bring inspiration, challenge and nourishment to us in the Uniting Church.
 It asked if we could listen in them for a fresh witness to Christ from outside our own context.

-Building on the work of the Continuing Witness Task Group set up after the 15th Assembly, the 16th Assembly’s reconvened meeting in 2022 requested the Task Group to invite presbyteries and other interested groups to consider three confessions of faith for formal adoption by the Uniting Church as ‘Continuing Witnesses’.
+Building on the work of the Continuing Witness Task Group set up after the 15th Assembly, the 16th Assembly’s reconvened meeting in 2022 requested the Task Group to invite presbyteries and other interested groups to consider three confessions of faith and to offer their feedback and reflections.
+These confessions will be considered for formal adoption by the 17th Assembly as ‘Continuing Witnesses’ in the Uniting Church.

 The three documents for consideration in the current triennium are